zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone01.md

 would be useless, as to discover it, one needs to start with the domain name of the SOA record - that is the name of the zone".

-There exists an unstandardized practice to set the SOA MNAME to "." to mean no server at all, indicating that there is no default server for dynamic updates.
+There exists an unstandardized practice to set the SOA MNAME to ".", which should not be interpreted that there is no primary master server, but to indicate that there is no default server for dynamic updates.
+With ".", SOA MNAME has no server name.
+There is at least one old and expired Internet-Draft that attempted to standardize that behavior, [draft-jabley-dnsop-missing-mname].
-There is at least one old and expired Internet-Draft that attempted to standardize that behavior, i.e. [draft-jabley-dnsop-missing-mname].
 If the SOA MNAME is an empty name (".") this Test Case will not try to connect to a server behind it since there will never be a server behind that name, as the purpose is most definitely to follow that practice.
 Instead, a special message will be outputted.

 This Test Case will check that:
  - the SOA MNAME contains the master name server of *Child Zone*,